Yahoo-Mike/recovery_device_lenovo_X606FA/README.md

 ## Release info
 This is an unofficial build.
 Install at your own risk.

 Build with TWRP for Android 10.0.
-See "MediaTek HW FDE" below for cherrypick instructions.

 ### About Device